Plants and trees and flowers Page 1 of 2

 There is a sort of dichotomy of thought that we can have about say just the spacing of the stems that grow into thick branches that spread out on the tree.
 Firstly would be that the tree somehow has natural selection on it’s side to get that spacing right.
 Second thought would be that the tree does that stem spacing and doesn’t rely on natural selection at all.

-It just feels more likely that any tree that can soak up carbon from the air to make itself and get that spacing right, would surely be more in charge to evolve, if it ever did evolve .
+It just feels more likely that any tree that can soak up carbon from the air to make itself and get that branch spacing right, would surely be more in charge to evolve, if it ever did evolve .
 The tree takes carbon from the air to make itself and then makes seeds that make more of itself.
+How does the tree know how to make seeds that make more trees.
+You couldn’t naturally select a way to make seeds , and couldn’t naturally select the idea of having seeds to make more trees.
+That would mean that other ways have been tried , but the seed way was naturally selected over other attempts to make more trees.
+I suppose that that would mean that nothing at all was naturally selected.

 Take the acorn that the oak tree produces that can grow into another oak tree.
 The acorn has the ability to turn into an oak tree.
 The weakest conjecture out of the dichotomy would be that the acorn evolved using random mutations and natural selection.
 Just to reiterate , there is absolutely no evidence that the oak tree and its acorns evolved to be what they are.
 It’s all conjecture that the existence of any tree and it’s seeds evolved.
 Maybe it is because we see that a tree does physically grow , that our thinking allows the thought that a tree and it’s seed evolved in a similar way to be ability to physically grow.

-Just on the whole tree , you’d firstly have to have the unphysical phenomena of a tree.
-Why then would the physical tree that comes about need evolution when the tree has come about because of the unphysical phenomena of itself.
+On the whole tree , we could say , in conjecture , that there is the unphysical phenomena of a tree.
+The physical tree that comes about would not need our evolution idea when the tree has come about because of the unphysical phenomena of itself.
 Take just the leaves.
 The leaves that are on the tree take the carbon from the air.
 It’s hard to think that the leaves were brought about by evolution.
 It would follow that evolution doesn’t make leaves and that evolution also doesn’t make the tree trunk and evolution also doesn’t make the roots either.
 Our evolution theory is about natural selection acting on random mutations in the physical tree , but somehow that conjecture leaves in our thoughts that the tree came from something less evolved than it is today.

 Back on just the trees supporting themselves though.
 It might though be more of a balancing act for them to be supported.
 If the bottom of the main trunk is bearing down on the soil and that soil takes most of the weight , then any tilt in the tree is pressing down on the roots that stops it moving left or right , very much like a tightrope walker trapeze artist walking on a piece of rope.
 But not quite.

-Surprisingly , tree roots don’t go deep into the earth, like i myself first had imagined.
+Surprisingly , tree roots don’t go deep into the earth.
 They seem to have some that go say six feet under the main trunk but most of them spread out sideways after say one to six feet and they they can extend wider than the width of the whole tree in all directions.
 They seem to know that it is futile to go too deep as they will eventually meet rocks or more dense soil.
 Of course though , the roots that go deepest would just meet the rocks and spread out , but the higher roots do spread out before they meet any real resistance.

 It’s a wonder how say in a forest all the trees seem to get on with each other.
 They can be very close to each other.
 Their roots must mingle or move around each others roots.
 There is of course some distance between the trees.
 It’s a bit like the birds you see on the top of those high street lights where they have a six foot arms out structure at the top with the lights on either side.
 The birds are always evenly spaced.
 Then when another bird joins them one of the other birds flies away.
 They are obviously spaced out that way to be able to fly away and not knock into each other on take off.